Save money by purchasing expired domains

 • Buying a domain which was used for a scam.
 Scam artists use domains like their disposable cell phones.

 • Bad backlink profiles.
-“I have also seen this happen a number of times,” says Linton.
+“I have also seen this happen several times,” says Linton.
 “Someone buys a domain, pays to have some blackhat SEO company build a bunch of backlinks and then gets de-listed from Google.”
 You’re better off double-checking the backlinks.
 Even a new domain is better than one with bad backlinks.

 Don’t feel foolish if you’ve made one of these mistakes before; they’re common for a reason.
 Doing your research is the best you can do to avoid making mistakes when buying an expired or deleted domain.
 Being thorough in your research will pay off handsomely.